 - All broken, outdated, or discarded electronics are collected and sent out to be dismantled for the recovery of their raw materials.
 This includes a large cross section of batteries

-- We use a single caterer to cater the many physician meetings taking place at the office – (Savoury Chef) which prioritizes sustainability initiatives in every aspect of its business
+- We use a single caterer to cater the many physician meetings taking place at the office – (The Lazy Gourmet) which prioritizes sustainability initiatives in every aspect of its business

 - Installation of filtered drinking water systems have eliminated the need to purchase bottled water for meetings